The Fed keeps rates near zero and acknowledges fragile recovery - KVIA

 The Fed keeps rates near zero and acknowledges fragile recovery

-The Federal Reserve, as widely expected, left interest rates near zero following its latest policy meeting Wednesday.
+The Federal Reserve, as widely expected, left its key short-term interest rate near zero following its latest policy meeting Wednesday.
 The Fed cut rates to that level in March and has maintained that they are likely to remain there for several years as the economy recovers from the Covid-19 pandemic.

 The Fed has launched several lending programs and other stimulus efforts in addition to slashing interest rates this year to support the economy during the coronavirus crisis.